-- 1 In the tree component select the Configurations node. - 2 Select the instance to configure: - To configure a particular instance, select the instance's config node.
+- 1 In the tree component select the Configurations node. - 2 If you are running a non-clustered domain in developer profile, skip to the next step.
+If you are running the domain in cluster profile, select the instance to configure: - To configure a particular instance, select the instance's config node.
 For example, the default instance, server, select the server-config node. - To configure the default settings for all instances, select the default config node. - 3 Select the Transaction Service node. - 4 Enter the number of transactions between keypoint operations in the Keypoint Interval field.
-The default value is 2048. - 5 Click Save. - 6 Restart the Enterprise Server.
+The default value is 65536. - 5 Click Save. - 6 Restart the Enterprise Server.